palsreturn2/fireai_assessment/README.md

 3) Unzip the model tar file into the folder ./summarize/.

+4) Run pip install -r requirements.txt

-4) Run the server using python manage.py runserver.
+5) Run the server using python manage.py runserver.

 Instructions to query the server (Say localhost) in Windows Powershell